Estimated reading time: 2 minutes

 Many traditional rituals take place every year on the day of Maha Shivaratri.
 The devotees start their day by offering fruits and flowers to the majestic Lord Shiva.
 Then, prayers, aarti and bhajans echo in the temple as thousands gather to celebrate this auspicious occasion.
 After paying homage to Lord Shiva, devotees will carry a pot filled with water and march around the main temple.
 This ritual symbolizes completing a holy pilgrimage and is believed to bring divine grace upon the disciples.

-The Pashupatinath temple will become a hub of celebration and joy on the eve of Maha Shivaratri on Monday, March 21st 2023.
-Locals and devotees worldwide flock to Kathmandu to witness this grand festival.
-Expect colourful processions, a mass puja, chanting of mantras and many more special activities throughout the day.
+The Pashupatinath temple will become a hub of celebration and joy on Friday, March 07, 2024, the eve of Maha Shivaratri.
+Locals and devotees worldwide will flock to Kathmandu to witness this grand festival.
+Expect colourful processions, a mass puja, mantra chanting, and many more special daily activities.
 Many impressive marble structures pay tribute to Lord Shiva and make for an unmissable Holy experience!

 Read More About Shivaratri